getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/angular.md

 ```

 When using your own `ErrorHandler`, make sure that whenever you use `HttpInterceptor` alongside it,
-it doesn't modify the error captured originally.
+the interceptor doesn't modify the error captured originally.
-The same goes for writing your own API Services with built-in `http` methods.
+The same goes for writing your own API services with built-in `http` methods.

 For example, the service below make it impossible for the SDK to extract correct value.
 The reason being that it's not passed down the error pipeline in it's entirety, but returning `error` property of the original instead.